Quantized-Tinyllava: a new multimodal foundation model enables efficient split learning: Train/Test Experiments

+We compare all supported data compression methods under various transition speed (defined by average bit transmission per units), As is shown in Table. \ref{table:compression_rate}.
+We limit our transmission scenario in forward-pass process.
+Recent split learning frameworks like PubSub-VFL \cite{liu2025pubsubvflefficienttwopartysplit} and MU-SplitFed \cite{liang2025stragglerresilientsplitfederatedlearning}, which target training efficiency and straggler resilience, address different goals and are excluded from our benchmark.

-We compared above baseline methods under multiple data compression rate.
-In our experiments, we uses FP16 to accelerate training.
+In our experiments, we use FP16 to accelerate training.
 Therefore, each dimension of every embedding is represented in FP16 format and occupies 16 bits.
 Let $d$ be the number of discrete representation levels in FSQ and our method, $K$ be the selected features in Top-K sparsification, $H$ be the number of embedding dimensions.
-Then the data compression rates are defined as in table.1: